 2. Quiz on the book, Present Yourself, (10%) Individual and group quizzes will be averaged.
-The quiz on the booklet "Present Yourself" scheduled for lecture September 21 and 23.
-Cell phones, I-pods, or any electronics with ear buds or screens are not permitted during exams.
+The quiz on the booklet "Present Yourself" scheduled for lecture September 20 and 22.
+Cell phones, I-pods, or any electronics with ear buds or screens are not permitted during class.

 4. Give a dramatic reading including voices (5%).
 Pick a favorite story to read in front of your lab.
 The story should be for adults, not for children.
 Your dramatic reading should be between 5-10 minutes long and include you adopting the voices of those speaking in the story.
 Here is the grading sheet.